faizsameerahmed96/cs267-project/README/README.md

 - [ ] Investigate different chunking strategies
   - [ ] Come up with way to compare/benchmark
   - [x] Basic chunking + dense retriever
-- [ ] Ingesting the data and add all the data into qdrant database
+- [x] Ingesting the data and add all the data into qdrant database
-  - [ ] Apache Airflow
+  - [x] Apache Airflow ETL
-  - [ ] RabbitMQ- [ ] Apache Airflow setup using redis
+  - [ ] Write a script to import all
 - [ ] Agentic search => Allow it to make searches by itself, also allow it to open, and get parts of pdf.
 - [ ] Dense retriever vs sparse retriever
 - [ ] Hybrid Search